aregsar/aregsarblog/blog/2020/my-phpstorm-development-setup/index.md

 open settings (cmd+,)

-select `keymap`
+select `keymap` from the left pane to display the keymaps pane on the right

-the keymaps pane dropdown defaults to macOS
+The keymaps pane dropdown defaults to the php storm default `macOS` keymaps

-(you can select another editors keymaps such as sublime (macOS)) click on the settings wheel next to the macOS selection select duplicate to copy the default phpstorm macOS keymaps type in name for duplicate (mykeymap) and hit enter now we have a child copy keymap named that hangs off of the its parent macOS keymaps in the editor pane, named mykeymap (with corresponding xml file in ~/Library/Application Support/JetBrains/PhpStorm2020.2/options or not!) that we can modify to override its parent, without changing the default macOS keymaps select search icon in panel to find shortcut by typing the shortcut in the search area. click on shortcut to select corresponding editor action and add or remove shortcuts for that editor action
+> using the dropdown you can select another editors keymaps such as sublime (macOS) to use the sublime text default macOS keymaps

+Click on the settings wheel next to the dropdown

+Select `duplicate` to copy the default php storm macOS keymaps

+Type in `mykeymaps` and hit enter to name the duplicate keymaps and create the xml file at `~/Library/Application Support/JetBrains/PhpStorm2020.2/keymaps/mykeymaps.xml`

+Now we should see that a child keymap named `mykeymaps` is hanging off of the a parent `macOS` keymaps in dropdown, with `mykeymaps` as the default selection.

+If we edit, add or remove keymaps while the `mykeymaps` is selected, we override its parent `macOS` keymaps, without changing the default macOS keymaps.

+The changes will be added to the `mykeymaps.xml`.

+We can click on the search icon in the keymaps panel on the right to pop up a keyboard shortcuts search

+We can then press the shortcut keys on the keyboard and the commands that the shortcut applies to will be displayed in the search area.

+We can double click on shortcut to pop up the shortcut editor box where we can edit or remove the shortcut.

 ### Add custom user keymap for the terminal panel